Thelymitra campanulata

-Thelymitra campanulata, commonly called the bell sun orchid or shirt orchid, is a species of orchid in the family Orchidaceae and is endemic to the south-west of Western Australia.
+Thelymitra campanulata, commonly called bell sun orchid or shirt orchid, is a species of orchid in the family Orchidaceae and is endemic to the south-west of Western Australia.
 It is a common species with a single narrow leaf and up to fifteen distinctly cup-shaped, prominently striped blue or mauve flowers with crowded, finger-like glands on top of the anther.

 Description

 Thelymitra campanulata is a tuberous, perennial herb with a single leaf 100-250 mm long and 3-6 mm wide.
 Between two and fifteen dark blue or mauve, cup-shaped flowers with broad darker blue stripes, 15-20 mm wide are borne on a flowering stem 200-500 mm tall.
 The sepals and petals are 7-10 mm long and 4-6 mm wide.
 The column is dark blue and divided into three parts with black and yellow tips.
 The lobe on the top of the anther is short with crowded, finger-like glands.
 The side lobes have hairbrush-like tufts of white or yellow hairs.
 The flowers are insect pollinated and open in sunny weather.
 Flowering occurs in September and October, more prolifically after fire.